 College is filled with new experiences, unforeseen challenges, and exciting opportunities.
-So how can you make the most of these experiences, overcome these challenges and seize these opportunities?
-Lucky for you, the internet is packed with excellent websites, blogs, and resources for college students.
+The trick is in making the most of these experiences, challenges and opportunities—and that can be a challenge for prospective students!

-But of course, there is a lot of information out there, so we have done the hard work for you.
-We have identified the top 10 websites that students can use to navigate college life successfully.
-Explore and bookmark these valuable online resources so you can spend less time worrying about the unexpected and more time soaking in the college experience.
+Of course, the best source of information for new students are the university websites because of their reliability, completeness, and accuracy.
+But these higher education websites are also useful in navigating college life successfully.
+You may then want to explore and bookmark these valuable online resources so you can spend less time worrying about the unexpected and more time soaking in the college experience.

 You can start with a look at our comprehensive resources for college students including features on college life, our index of the most controversial topics today, and our constantly growing library of study guides and study starters.

 Or you can read on and check out the 15 higher education websites that every college student should know about...

 Prospective students are well-advised to use College Navigator in finding detailed information about the colleges and universities in the United States.
 The National Center for Education Statistics (NCES) offers College Navigator as a valuable online tool and provides a range of important features, data, and information that prospective and current students can use in making informed decisions.
 Not even its clunky interface can take away the fact that it’s the best higher education website for this reason.